Help Finding Providers

 Mississippi is enforcing its trigger ban, which prohibits abortion in nearly all situations.

-Abortion will remain legal in Montana as long as the state constitution is not amended.
+Abortion will remain legal in Montana.
 The state’s highest court recognized “procreative autonomy” under the Montana Constitution, protecting the right to abortion.
-In November, voters rejected LR-131, a referendum that mischaracterizes abortion, furthers abortion stigma, and could have criminalized medical professionals.
+In 2022, voters rejected LR-131, a referendum that mischaracterizes abortion, furthers abortion stigma, and could have criminalized medical professionals.
+In November, voters approved an amendment to the Montana Constitution to protect abortion rights.

 Abortion will remain legal in Nevada.
-In 1990, Nevada voters passed a referendum safeguarding the state’s law legalizing abortion.
+In 1990, Nevada voters passed a referendum safeguarding the state’s law legalizing abortion, and, in 2024 voters approved an amendment to the Nevada Constitution to protect abortion rights, which requires a second vote in 2026 to be effective.

 Abortion will remain legal in New Jersey.
 In 2022, New Jersey enacted a statutory protection for abortion as a fundamental right and the state’s highest court recognized the “fundamental right of a woman to control her body and destiny” under the New Jersey constitution.